PPOL 5203 - Data Science I: Foundations

 Summary of the survey

-• 72% of you have some experience with Python.
+• Most of you have some experience with Python.

-• Only three of you were using primarily Python in your work before!
+• Very few of you were using primarily Python in your work before!

 • Most others are using R and Excel!

-• You all have Python in your laptops, some still do not have a github account.
-If you are having issue after today, talk to your TAs.
+• Most of you have Python in your laptops, some still do not have a github account.
+If you are having issues after today, talk to your TAs.

 • Main Policy Areas: